beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   #### Description

-  This policy controls access to page contents, browser history, and user preferences for Copilot in the Edge sidebar.
+  This policy controls access to page contents for Copilot in the Edge sidebar.
 This policy applies only to Microsoft Entra ID profiles.
 To summarize pages and interact with text selections, it needs to be able to access the page contents.
 This policy does not apply to MSA profiles.
 This policy doesn't control access for Copilot with Commercial Data Protection.
 Access for Copilot with Commercial Data Protection is controlled by the policy CopilotCDPPageContext.

-If you enable this policy, Copilot will have access to browser context.
+If you enable this policy, Copilot will have access to page context.

-If you don't configure this policy, a user can enable access to browser context for Copilot using the setting toggle in Edge.
+If you don't configure this policy, a user can enable access to page context for Copilot using the setting toggle in Edge.

-If you disable this policy, Copilot will not be able to access browser context.
+If you disable this policy, Copilot will not be able to access page context.

   #### Supported features: